ianfnelson/blog.iannelson.uk/content/posts/2004-11-15-property-access-modifiers-in-whidbey.md

 <http://nxopinion.robertsoninstitute.org/blogs/rcecil/archive/2004/11/11/167.aspx>

-It&#8217;s a little thing, to be sure, but I often find myself wanting to make a setter internal or private while leaving the getter public.
-So, I&#8217;m happy.
-It doesn&#8217;t take much 🙂
+It’s a little thing, to be sure, but I often find myself wanting to make a setter internal or private while leaving the getter public.
+So, I’m happy.
+It doesn’t take much 🙂